chenhuililucy/CodeJam2020/README.md

 Round 1B

-First question: BFS with optimization, some number theory
+First question: Mid test case can be solved with BFS, largest test case needs some olympiad maths intuition (I thank senpai for helping me figure out the right way)

 Second question: have not attempted